 The concept of the game is to defend each base featured in each level from robots looking to invade and destroy them.
-The player must utilize a series of camera turrets positioned around the base to destroy the enemies before they reach the centre of the base.
+The player must utilize a series of camera turrets positioned around the base to destroy the enemies before they reach the center of the base.
 There are over 100 missions to complete, as well as the added facility to create customized levels and share them online with other players.
-I personally found it to be an extremely enjoyable and experience, as well as a challenge one without it being too inaccessible.
-There is also an RPG element to it in the form of levelling up and unlocking new weapons and items to help along the way, which gives it that much more replay value, and always works well in conjunction with a tower defence game.
+I personally found it to be an extremely enjoyable and experience, as well as a challenging one without it being too inaccessible.
+There is also an RPG element to it in the form of leveling up and unlocking new weapons and items to help along the way, which gives it that much more replay value and always works well in conjunction with a tower defense game.

 Controls – 10/10

-Amidst some critics concerns over the somewhat sketchy control scheme of Star Fox Zero, the controls in Star Fox Guard are seamless.
-Despite the fact that numerous different buttons can be used to shoot, the way in which the movement controls work are extremely well executed, and makes for some the most fun that can be had with the Wii U’s GamePad.
+Amidst some critic’s concerns over the somewhat sketchy control scheme of Star Fox Zero, the controls in Star Fox Guard are seamless.
+Despite the fact that numerous different buttons can be used to shoot, the way in which the motion controls work is extremely well-executed and makes for some of the most fun that can be had with the Wii U’s GamePad.
 I can’t help but think that if this game had been a launch title, the Wii U would have had a much more successful launch period than what it did.
 It does a better job of showcasing the potential appeal of the console than many other games released before it.

 Originality – 7/10

 As I alluded to, I agree with Stephen Totilo on his view that this is one of Nintendo’s most unique titles in recent years.
 It’s reminiscent of something that may have been found in Nintendo Land, which in my opinion, and many other critic’s opinions, is a game that deserves more credit than both the initials and current commercial success of the Wii U would seem to suggest.
 Arguably this game is better than Star Fox Zero, but although I can’t yet make that assessment for myself, I certainly found it to be an immensely unique and fun game.